Tech, Empathy and Good Sense Can Beat Grocery Store Stress

 Meal-kits offer tailored alternatives

 Of course, grocery stores aren't the only option for food supplies.
 Meal-kit services have experienced a boom during the outbreak as people look for alternatives to that grocery store trip.
 Some people will undoubtedly view these recipe boxes as luxury purchases, but it's worth noting that it's a competitive marketplace that caters for all budgets.
-This Dinnerly review, for example, shows us that the brand has a per-portion price of $5, making it about half the cost of many of its rivals.
+One popular brand has a per-portion price of $5, making it about half the cost of many of its rivals.
 You can, of course, find meal-kit companies that specialise in Japanese and other Asian foods.

 The popularity of meal kits has exploded in recent months.